eventure/hide.client.linux/serviceScripts/api.md

 # Hide.me CLI VPN client for Linux REST API
-Hide.me CLI provides a RESTful control interface (API) when ran in the service mode.
-API can be used to completely control and monitor the client
+The Hide.me CLI offers a RESTful control interface (API) when running in service mode.
+This API allows for full control and monitoring of the client, providing an efficient way to manage operations programmatically.

 ## Preparation
-Download the latest release from [releases](https://github.com/eventure/hide.client.linux/releases).
-Unpack it, there's no need to install it yet.
+1. Download the latest release from the [releases page](https://github.com/eventure/hide.client.linux/releases).

-Start hide.me like this:
+2. Unpack the downloaded file — installation is not required at this stage.

+To start the `hide.me` service, run the following command:
 ```
 ./hide.me service
 ```

-The output should be like:
+The expected output should be:
 ```
 Init: Starting HTTP server on @hide.me
 ```
-By default, hide.me binary listens on a UNIX socket in the abstract namespace called hide.me for HTTP (not HTTPS) requests.
-Alternatively, one could specify the exact listener socket address:
+If not configured otherwise, hide.me client listens on a UNIX socket in the abstract namespace for HTTP requests.
+The socket is named
+@hide.me.

+### Changing the Listener Address
+You can modify the listener's address using the --caddr option.
+For example, to bind hide.me CLI to a TCP port:
 ```
 ./hideGuard --caddr 127.0.0.1:5050 service
 ```
-hide.me would listen on a TCP port then:
+The output would then be:
 ```
 Init: Starting HTTP server on 127.0.0.1:5050
 ```

+### Examples
-[serviceScripts](../serviceScripts) folder contains all the example cURLs one would ever need.
+The [serviceScripts](../serviceScripts) folder contains example shell scripts and cURL commands for interacting with the API.
 [completeConnectExample.sh](completeConnectExample.sh) and
 [completeAccessTokenExample.sh](completeAccessTokenExample.sh) provide a complete solution for connecting and obtaining the access-token.

-## How does it work ?
+## How does this all work ?
-Before connecting or requesting an Access-Token, the client needs to be configured first.
-Configuration must be provided through the API interface.
-Only then access-token, route, connect, disconnect, destroy, watch or logs requests can be made.
+Before connecting or requesting an Access Token, the client must be configured through the API interface.
+Configuration is a prerequisite for making any requests, such as:

-Every REST call is a simple HTTP GET call except for the configuration POST call.
-Most of the calls return a JSON response object
-(JSON-RPC 2.0 style, without the Id attribute as it is not required).
-Check https://www.jsonrpc.org/specification section 5.
+- Access Token retrieval
+- Route management
+- Connect or disconnect actions
+- Destroying sessions
+- Watching status
+- Viewing logs

+### REST API Structure

+- **Configuration**: The configuration is set using a HTTP `POST` request.
+- **Other Actions**: All other actions (like connecting or requesting logs) use simple HTTP `GET` requests.

+Most API calls return a JSON response object in a JSON-RPC 2.0 style (without the `Id` attribute, which is not required).
+For more details, refer to the [JSON-RPC 2.0 Specification, section 5](https://www.jsonrpc.org/specification#response_object).

 ### Configuration
+Configuring the client is the first step before making any API requests.
+The default configuration is mostly complete, with only the
+**`Hostname`** attribute needing to be set.
+Access-Token may be set directly through the AccessToken attribute or may be stored in a file at AccessTokenPath.
 ```
 curl -s -X GET --abstract-unix-socket hide.me http://localhost/configuration
 ```